rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 * `BCM2835 ARM Peripherals <https://datasheets.raspberrypi.com/bcm2835/bcm2835-peripherals.pdf>`_ (for Raspberry Pi 1 and Zero)
 * `BCM2711 ARM Peripherals <https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf>`_ (for Raspberry Pi 4)
+* `RP1 Peripherals <https://datasheets.raspberrypi.com/rp1/rp1-peripherals.pdf>`_ (for Raspberry Pi 5)

 The first document is also valid for the Raspberry Pi 2, 3 and Zero 2 with some modifications (e.g. I/O base address).

 .. important::

 	The Circle documentation (including all READMEs) uses SoC (BCM) numbers (0-53), when referring to specific GPIO pins.
 These numbers are different from the physical pin position numbers (1-40) on the GPIO header.
 Please see `pinout.xyz <https://pinout.xyz>`_ for the mapping of SoC numbers to the header position.

+	The alternate functions numbers, which are listed on this website, are not valid for the Raspberry Pi 4 and 5.
+See the documents above for this purpose.

 CGPIOPin
 ^^^^^^^^